2008 Texas Supreme Court Opinions by Chief Justice Wallace B. Jefferson

 joined.

-In this mandamus action, the court considers whether a motion for new trial filed within thirty days of
+In this mandamus action, the court considers whether a

 judgment, but after a preceding motion for new trial has been overruled, extends the trial court’s plenary